ZackEberhart/ZackEberhart.github.io/_projects/04_zackbot.md

 ![I think this would be hard to explain in the rules...](/images/projects/zlackbot/3.png)

-And no, CRN and CRP are nothing in Mystery Wizard.
+And no, CRN and CRP are nothing.

 At that point, I new it was time to reimplement it into a Slack bot and let the goon run wild.
 I used a bad-of-words decision tree trained on the Slack history to let the bot decide when to contribute something in my stead.